 How long were you in rehearsals for?

 The auditions for Annie were held in September and once the cast was selected we started into four hour rehearsals on both days of the weekend for two months.
-As we got closer to the production, we started to have additional rehearals, with a very busy “tech week” and dress rehearals right before the show.
+As we got closer to the production, we started to have additional rehearsals, with a very busy “tech week” and dress rehearsals right before the show.

 What can you tell us about your character?